 Non-native species are a high priority concern.
 Additional information about invasive pests can be found at the Vermont Invasives website.
 Vermont has an Emerald Ash Borer Action Plan to help state and federal agencies manage any emerald ash borer infestations found in the state.

-Publications and links below provide additional information about a number of Invasive Forest Pests, including Emerald Ash Borer, Other Tree Pests and Diseases, including Forest Tent Caterpillar, Air Pollution and Weather Damage, and Animal Damage.
+Publications and links below provide additional information about several Invasive Forest Pests, including Emerald Ash Borer, Other Tree Pests and Diseases, including Forest Tent Caterpillar, and Air Pollution and Weather Damage.

 Invasive Forest Pests